koenvanzuijlen/giantbomb-show-dl/README.md

 To reset download tracking remove the `downloaded.json` file from the relative directory.

-### Show poster download
+### Save images and metadata

-Automatically download the poster image for the selected show.
-This can be used in libraries like Plex.
+This tool also downloads the image(s) and metadata for each show and video.
+This data can be used to enhance your library in your media server of choice.

 ### Rate limiting